 A Thought on "Clocking"

-Hi, Lily (Web Master)!
+Hi, Web Master!
 I am a cissexualist woman, but am friends with a number of Transgendereds.
 I often hear my friends talking about how they worry that certain parts of their faces are "clocky," but I do not think I agree with them!
 Most of them do not get Miss Gendered at all, and the features they worry about are ones even the Cis (like myself) haveon our own.
 Is the whole idea of "clocking" poorly conceived?

 Dear Honorary Transsexual,

 Thank you for writing!
 To answer your question in short: yes, the idea of Clocky is not sound or reasonable, but please do not tell this to your Gender Friends, who are almost certainly Anxious about it.

 One thing cisvestite friends of mine do not understand much of the time is that, by necessity, the brain-image of the Adult Transitioned Trans is distorted from how we look in Actual Life.
 Rather, it is like an episode of popular NBC television programme "Just Shoot Me!": similar to reality but different in some key ways.
 The universal experience of a transgender or CD/TS who transitions as Adult is that of a lifetime previous to their transition in which they were constantly misgendered.
 For myself, I lived Twenty Three long years on this ball of rocks (Earth) where every one – man, woman, nonbinary, miscellaneous, self check-out kiosk, et cetera – referred to me as "sir" or "mister."
 No matter how hard I try, I cannot unlearn two decade's worth of Mistaken Gendering.